-Thomas-Hunt found that women were less influential in small groups even when they possessed specific expertise in a stereotypically male endeavor, survival skills.
+Thomas-Hunt found that women were less influential in small groups even when they possessed specific expertise in survival skills, a stereotypically male endeavor.

-Further, women with expert knowledge were judged as less expert by others.
+Further, women with elite knowledge were judged as less expert by others.

 Conversely, men who possessed expertise were more influential than expert women.